Brian Fairfax: Later life

 On the death of the archbishop in 1694 Fairfax retired into private life at York, where he devoted himself to literary work, and to acting as the friend and mentor of the younger generations of his family.
 He carried on a correspondence with most of the literary men of his day.
-Some communications of his are among the correspondence of Bishop Richard Atterbury.
+Some communications of his are among the correspondence of Bishop Francis Atterbury.
 He wrote a life of the Duke of Buckingham, translated the life of the Huguenot Philip Mornay, seigneur du Plessis, and several poems from his pen are extant, the principal of which is The Vocal Oak, a Lament upon Cutting down the Woods at Nun Appleton.
 He also edited and published The [Autobiographical] Short Memorials of his cousin, Thomas Fairfax, 3rd Lord Fairfax of Cameron, in 1699.

 Family

 Brian Fairfax died on 20 September 1711.
 He had married, on 22 April 1675, in Westminster Abbey, Charlotte, daughter of Sir Edmund Cary.
 She died 14 November 1709.
 Three sons, Brian, Ferdinando, and Charles, were educated at Westminster School.
 Brian Fairfax, the younger, born 11 April 1676, entered as a queen's scholar in 1690; was elected to Trinity College, Cambridge, in 1693; proceeded B.A.
 1697, and M.A.
 1700; became fellow of Trinity in 1698; and was commissioner of customs from 1723 till his death, 9 January 1749.
 He collected a valuable library and a gallery of pictures at his house in Panton Square.
 A catalogue of the library preparatory to a sale by auction was printed in April 1756.
 But, by a subsequent arrangement, the whole was sold to Mr. Child of Osterley Park, Middlesex.
 It remained at Osterley till May 1885, when it was sold by Sotheby for the Earl of Jersey.
 A catalogue of Brian Fairfax's pictures and curiosities was issued in 1759.
 They were then in the possession of Robert Fairfax, who resided at Leeds Castle, Kent, and became seventh Lord Fairfax on the death of his brother Thomas in 1782.
 Ferdinando was elected from Westminster to Trinity College, Cambridge, in 1694, and proceeded B.A. in 1697.
 Charles, elected to Christ Church, Oxford, in 1702, was dean of Down and Connor from 1722 till his death on 27 July 1723.
 He is described as "a good scholar in the old Irish character".